-BroadBand Light skin treatments (BBL) are really popular right now, and for good reason – they erase reds and browns in your skin and leave you with a more luminous complexion.
+BroadBand Light (BBL) skin treatments are really popular in the San Francisco Bay Area right now, and for good reason: they erase reds and browns in your skin and leave you with a more luminous complexion.

-There are some other things you should know about BroadBand Light skin treatments before jumping in on the latest skin craze.
+There are some other things you should know about BBL skin treatments before jumping in on the latest skin craze.

-Let us reiterate, BBL is NOT a one-and-done treatment.
-For real results, you need to start with a package of four BBL treatments also known as BBL Forever Young and maintain your results by getting BBL at least two times per year by one of our expert providers.
+Let us reiterate: BBL is NOT a one-and-done treatment.
+For real results, you need to start with a package of 4 BBL treatments and maintain your results by getting BBL at least 2 times per year from one of our expert providers.